Samsung/Universum/README.md

 This will launch the testing scenario, described in `noxfile.py`.
 This scenario includes rebuilding docker images for every supported Python version and running all the tests for corresponding Python.

+Also, setting up "REUSE_DOCKER_CONTAINERS" environment variable (or running tests in PyCharm) will let tests run in docker cache and reuse test containers.
+But do note that this is recommended for development purposes only, as recreating clear containers make testing environment more dependable.

 ## Project contents